- Other Services

 When it’s time to replace your bridge, you can choose from another titanium-reinforced acrylic bridge or a zirconia bridge, which may last between 10 to 15 years on average, or longer.

-Dental implant surgery is normally carried out under local anaesthesia to numb the mouth, preventing any pain, however we also oral sedation and sleep dentistry if you prefer to be sedated during surgery.
+Dental implant surgery is normally carried out under local anaesthesia to numb the mouth, preventing any pain, however we also offer oral sedation and sleep dentistry (IV sedation) if you prefer to be sedated during surgery.
 Alternatively, you can undergo implant treatment under general anaesthesia at Southbank Day Surgery.

 Fixed implant bridges are natural looking and are made using a combination of bridge materials.
 Perth Dental Implant Centres provides single tooth implants and small fixed implant bridges using the following tooth material options: